 When all’s said and done, after you’ve enjoyed your hot cup of coffee throughout the day, it’s important that you can start fresh the next morning by having your cup primed and ready for another day of keeping your coffee piping hot.
 Try to select a cup that hits upon the recommended features, and is also dishwasher-safe.
 If you cannot find a cup that is adept at keeping your coffee hot while being dishwasher-safe, settling for easy-to-clean parts may be your second best option.

 Undoubtedly, coffee makes the world go ‘round.
-Keep yours hot by owning a cup that guarantees a hot brew all day through.
+Keep your coffee hot by owning a cup that guarantees a hot brew all day through.

-Contigo Autoseal West Loop Vacuum Insulated Stainless Steel Travel Mug with Easy-Clean Lid
+Contigo Snapseal Byron Vacuum Insulated Stainless Steel Travel Mug with Easy-Clean Lid

 - Stainless steel construction

 - Newly designed lid pivots open for easy cleaning

 - Locking mechanism prevents the Snapseal button from accidentally being pushed open